grant-humphries/dev-near-light-rail/README.md

 Here the tax lot dataset is processed such that properties that are at least 80% covered by parks, natural areas, cemeteries or golf courses are removed from consideration for inclusion in the total value of development.
 This step is not executed for the multifamily layer as it is implicit that they aren't covered by these landuses.
 Then using the isochrones, properties that were built since the decision to build nearby MAX stations are selected and stats are generated that compare growth in those areas to other urbanized regions in the Portland metropolitan area.

 1. Run the batch file stored here `bin/geoprocess_properties.bat`.
 Because there are roughly 600,000 complex polygons in the taxlot shapefile the postgis geoprocessing that this batch file launches is somewhat time consuming (it seems to be taking somewhere between 30 minutes and an hour at this point, but its difficult determine when debugging due to postgresql's cache).
-2. After the script completes it's a good idea to examine the taxlot and multi-family housing outputs in qgis to ensure that the step have been executed as expected.
+2. After the script completes it's a good idea to examine the taxlot and multi-family housing outputs in qgis to ensure that the steps have been executed as expected.
 3. When confident in the resultant data use excel or openoffice to save the output csv's (written here: `G:/PUBLIC/GIS_Projects/Development_Around_Lightrail/data/YYYY_MM/csv`) to .xlsx format them for presentation.
 4. Add metadata and any needed explanation of the statistics to the spreadsheets.